rpietkiewicz/cars/README.md

 # cars
-A single page content website that shows what cars I have owned
+Cars will be a single page content website built using Wordpress, that shows what cars I have owned